-Insa however, stayed at her house with Black Rolf’s lover.
+Insa however, stayed at her house with Black Rolf’s presumed lover.
 They spoke with each other.
 The girl appeared still terrified.
-She told Insa they were no heathen raiders, but Sea Beggars.
+She told Insa they were not heathen raiders, but Sea Beggars.
 Fighting with William of Orange against the Spaniards and the Pope.
-To free the Provinces from Spain.
+To free the Provinces from the kingdom of Spain.
 However, Insa did not believe her and replied that Black Rolf was only interested in gold, booty, and women.

 When Insa found out the women had freed more men to dance with, she knew things would turn bad if she did not act immediately.
 She confronted Insa and asked whether she really was Black Rolf’s daughter.
 The girl lied she was.
 Insa knew it was a lie and told her she once was Black Rolf’s lover too.
 Insa also proposed to let everyone free if they would leave the island that same night.
 The girl agreed.